az18/rooykup-backup-and-sync/README.md

 click-left = alacritty --hold -e python /path/to/rooykup.py -s
 ```

-You can change the interval to whatever you want.
-The default is 12 hours (43200 seconds).
 Here I'm using `alacritty` as my terminal emulator, but you can change it to whatever you want.

 ## Contributing